aaronwongcy/theSimonGame/README.md

 # theSimonGame

-A project intended to brush up on Javascript!
+This was a fun project that I'd taken up with the assistance of my Web Development Course Instructor, Angela Yu, to learn Javascript!